Skip to main content

 Quick Bites for the summer - Sandwiches & Toasties

-When there are kids in the house, we're always up to making yummy and healthy snacks for them.
-They are always hungry...... and keep munching on food most of the time.
-Bread is always around in my home.
-Miss J and our little man loves bread a lot.
-Whether it's French Toast or simply spread with Nutella or topped with scrambled eggs......they like it all.
-In the summer vacation time I made quick and easy snacks using bread.
-A sandwiches and pizza toasties.
-All of them were instant hits with my kids.
-Even Mr. Peter enjoyed it.
+When kids are around, the kitchen turns into a snack station—always buzzing with little tummies that never seem to stop asking for something yummy.
+Bread is the hero ingredient here, ready to transform into all kinds of magic.
+Golden French toast, gooey Nutella spreads, or fluffy scrambled egg toppers—they love it all.
+Summer vacation was the perfect excuse to get creative.
+Quick sandwiches and cheesy pizza toasties came together in minutes, and every bite was met with happy munches.
+Simple, speedy, and oh‑so satisfying... bread really knows how to steal the show.
 So here are the recipes: Egg & avocado sandwich Ingredients 2 hard boiled eggs- coarsely chopped 1 avocado Green lettuce Spring onions finely chopped 1 Tomato - deseeded and finely chopped Salt & pepper Bread slices Method With a sharp knife cut the avocado lengthwise and twist halves apart.
 Scoop the flesh out with a spoon and mash it well.
-Add the eggs, tomato & spring onions and mix well.
-Season well with salt &
+Add the eggs, tomato & spring onions a...

 Cranberry & Ginger Fizz

 When we eat out, I like to order for mocktails which are brightly coloured, and to my luck they taste good.
 I like cranberry based drinks most of the time.
 I was having a party at home a couple of months back and was looking online for some recipes for mocktails, especially something which had cranberry in it.
 I found this one which had ginger ale in it.
-Mr. Peter likes ginger & mint, so I made a few changes to that original recipe and it turned out really well.
-All our guests enjoyed it and I've made it a couple of times already.
-This is a perfect drink during the summer time.
+Mr. Peter likes ginger & mint, so I made a few changes to that original recipe, and it turned out really well.
+All our guests enjoyed it, and I've made it a couple of times already.
+This is a perfect drink during the summertime.
 When the temperatures are rising and it's really getting hot, it's essential that one stays hydrated all the time.
 It helps in cooling down.
 You can fix it up really quick and it's very easy to prepare.
-Try this such summer drink which not only looks good but tastes great and is absolutely refreshing.
-Ingredients: 1 cup cranberry juice 1 cup ginger ale 1/2 cu
+Try this summer drink which not only looks good but tastes great and is absolutely refreshing.
+Ingredients: 1 cup cranberry juice 1 cup ginger ale 1/2 cup orange juice ...